fox-archives/periodic-table/README.md

 # Periodic Table
 Modern website that elegantly shows the periodic table and the properties of each element in an interactive user interface built for mobile and desktop.

-## Periodic Table of the Elements
-* More information will be added later
+## Browser Compatibility

-Browser Compatibility (Does not support Internet Explorer)
+Not intended to support Internet Explorer.

 Element   | Edge    | Firefox | Chrome    | Safari   | iOS Safari
 ----      | ----    | ------- | -------   | ------   | -----------